EverQuest II: History

 SOE markets EverQuest II not as a direct sequel, but as a "parallel universe" to the original EverQuest.
 It is set in an alternate future of the original game's setting, having diverged at the conclusion of the Planes of Power expansion (the lore is explained in an in-game book).
 This allows both development teams to pursue whatever direction they want to take without impacting the other, and allows players of the original EverQuest to continue receiving updates without forcing players down a specific path.
 In that sense, they are two completely separate games bound together by name only.
 Players of the original EverQuest will find many familiar places and characters, as well as "heritage items" that are similar in name and function to items known from EverQuest and can be gained via heritage quests.

 In Europe, the game was published by Ubisoft, followed by Koch Media.
 As of 2010 it lacks any European publisher and is distributed in Europe only as a digital download.

-In February 2005, EverQuest II began allowing players to place an order for pizza delivery from within the game, with a simple and easy command typed into the chat bar, "/pizza".
+In February 2005, EverQuest II ran a promotion with Pizza Hut to allow players to order pizza from within the game.
+Players could type "/pizza" into the chat bar, which would open the online ordering section of the Pizza Hut website.
 This promotion has since ended, but generated significant press for the game.

 In June 2005, SOE introduced Station Exchange to EverQuest II.
-Station Exchange is an official auction system—only on designated servers—allowing real money to be transferred for in-game money, items or characters.
+Station Exchange is an official auction system - only on designated servers - allowing real money to be transferred for in-game money, items or characters.

-In March 2006, SOE announced that it would end its Chinese/Korean operations for EverQuest II, which were being supported in the region by Gamania.
+In March 2006, SOE ended its Chinese/Korean operations for EverQuest II, which were supported in the region by Gamania.
 The beta period for the game in China/Korea ended on 29 March, and on 30 March, all Chinese/Korean accounts were moved to the US servers of the game.

-In July 2007, SOE introduced magazine EQuinox, which is the official magazine of EverQuest II.
-The release date of this magazine was 9 August 2007.
+EQuinox, an official magazine of EverQuest II published by SOE, was released on August 9, 2007.

 In December 2008, SOE introduced Station Cash, a real-money trading (RMT) feature.